adamgruber/alexa-lunchlady/README.md

 #alexa-lunchlady

 Lunch Lady is an Alexa skill that allows you to retrieve the daily school [lunch menu](http://www.cbsd.org/Page/1593) for CBSD elementary schools.
-It was built using the [alexa-app](https://github.com/matt-kruse/alexa-app) framework.
+It was built using the [alexa-app](https://github.com/matt-kruse/alexa-app) framework and runs as an AWS Lambda function.

 ##Getting the Menu